-Data caveats:
+Data caveats

-- The incidents captured on HPZone represent a subset of all ongoing ARI clusters and outbreaks in England rather than an exhaustive listing.
+The incidents captured on HPZone represent a subset of all ongoing ARI clusters and outbreaks in England rather than an exhaustive listing.
 A variety of arrangements are in place across PHE Centres, with local authorities and other stakeholders supporting HPTs in outbreak investigation in some areas without HPZone reporting.
-As a result, the number of outbreaks reported for some of the regions are underestimates. - A national school helpline started operating on 17 September 2020 and a Universities helpline started operating on 7 October.
-This is likely to have had an impact on the number of situations/outbreaks being reported to HPTs in these settings. - It should be noted that the denominator for the different settings will vary significantly.
+As a result, the number of outbreaks reported for some of the regions are underestimates.

+A national school helpline started operating on 17 September 2020 and a Universities helpline started operating on 7 October.
+This is likely to have had an impact on the number of situations/outbreaks being reported to HPTs in these settings.

+It should be noted that the denominator for the different settings will vary significantly.
 For example, there are fewer hospitals than workplaces.
 In addition, the propensity to report incidents to PHE also varies significantly by setting.
-This needs to be taken into account when interpreting the weekly number of reported incidents by setting and caution should be used when making comparisons between settings. - In light of the above, comparisons between Regions and settings are not advised as they may be misleading.
+This needs to be taken into account when interpreting the weekly number of reported incidents by setting and caution should be used when making comparisons between settings.

+In light of the above, comparisons between Regions and settings are not advised as they may be misleading.

-121 new ARI incidents have been reported in week 16 in the UK (Figure 16):
+156 new ARI incidents have been reported in week 17 in the UK (Figure 16):

-- 31 incidents were from care homes where 27 had at least one linked case that tested positive for SARS-CoV-2 where test results were available - 13 incidents were from educational settings where 8 had at least one linked case that tested positive for SARS-CoV-2 - 7 incidents were from hospitals where 5 had at least one linked case that tested positive for SARS-CoV-2 - 31 incidents were from workplace settings where 25 had at least one linked case that tested positive for SARS-CoV-2 - 1 incident was from a prison, with no test result available - 1 incident was from food outlet/restaurants where it had at least one linked case that tested positive for SARS-CoV-2 - 37 incidents were from other settings where 31 had at least one linked case that tested positive for SARS-CoV-2
+- 32 incidents were from care homes where 26 had at least one linked case that tested positive for SARS-CoV-2 where test results were available - 31 incidents were from educational settings where 23 had at least one linked case that tested positive for SARS-CoV-2 - 1 incident was from a hospital, which had at least one linked case that tested positive for SARS-CoV-2 - 25 incidents were from workplace settings where 20 had at least one linked case that tested positive for SARS-CoV-2 - 67 incidents were from other settings where 48 had at least one linked case that tested positive for SARS-CoV-2